The Circadian Tower

 ▲ Restricted Access

 - Petrov's 2138 paper predicted the Dream Deficit forty years before it became undeniable.
 The paper is in the archive.
 Nexus acquired the archive specifically to keep this prediction — and Petrov's proposed remediation protocol — from reaching anyone who might act on it.
 The Wakefulness Program's third-generation research draws heavily on Petrov's work.
-The irony is structural: the woman who warned that eliminating sleep would break the human mind is now, posthumously, helping them eliminate sleep more efficiently.
+The woman who warned that eliminating sleep would break the human mind is now, posthumously, helping them eliminate sleep more efficiently.

 - Third-generation wakefulness aims to eliminate not just the need for sleep but the desire for it.
 Current Circadian Protocol users still want to sleep — they simply can't.
 The third generation will remove even the wanting.
 The researchers developing this technology work inside a building that has already removed every external cue that sleep exists.
 They are the test subjects for the architecture that will eventually be applied to the pharmacology.